-We manage credit risk based on the risk profile of the borrower, the source of repayment, the underlying collateral, and current market conditions.
+We manage credit risk based on the risk profile of the borrower, the source of repayment, the underlying collateral, and current market and economic conditions.
 We monitor the credit risk profile of individual borrowers, various segmentations (for example, geographic region, product type, industry segment), as well as the aggregate portfolio.
 We perform quarterly analyses of the consumer automotive, consumer mortgage, consumer other, and commercial portfolios to assess the adequacy of the allowance for loan losses based on historical, current, and anticipated trends.
-Refer to Note 8 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended June 30, 2022, for additional information.
+Refer to Note 9 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2022, for additional information.

 Additionally, we utilize numerous collection strategies to mitigate loss and provide ongoing support to customers in financial distress.
+We have enhanced our collection strategies to include customized messaging, digital communication, and proactive monitoring of vendor performance.
 For consumer automotive loans, we work with customers when they become delinquent on their monthly payment.
 In lieu of repossessing their vehicle, we may offer several types of assistance to aid our customers based on their willingness and ability to repay their loan.
 Loss mitigation may include payment extensions and rewrites of the loan terms.
 For mortgage loans, as part of certain programs, we offer mortgage loan modifications to qualified borrowers.
 These programs are in place to provide support to our mortgage customers in financial distress, including maturity extensions, delinquent interest capitalization, changes to contractual interest rates, and principal forgiveness.

 Furthermore, we manage our credit exposure to financial counterparties based on the risk profile of the counterparty.
 Within our policies we have established standards and requirements for managing counterparty risk exposures in a safe and sound manner.
 Counterparty credit risk is derived from multiple exposure types including derivatives, securities trading, securities financing transactions, lending arrangements, and certain cash balances.
-For more information on derivative counterparty credit risk, refer to Note 19 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended June 30, 2022.
+For more information on derivative counterparty credit risk, refer to Note 21 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2022.

-Other than guarantees related to sovereign debt securities and Paycheck Protection Program loans we hold, at June 30, 2022, none of our credit risk exposures were covered by eligible guarantees or credit derivatives recognized for the purposes of reducing capital requirements.
-At June 30, 2022, we had \$33 million of financial standby letter of credit exposure for which we recognized cash on deposit as financial collateral, resulting in an RWA amount of \$22 million after the application of this credit risk mitigant.
+Other than guarantees related to sovereign debt securities we hold, at December 31, 2022, none of our credit risk exposures were covered by eligible guarantees or credit derivatives recognized for the purposes of reducing capital requirements.
+At December 31, 2022, an insignificant amount of our exposure was covered by eligible financial collateral.